+Composite actions offer an effective solution to partial observability.
+If a consumer inspects an alternative $j$ ($I_j$), then for any other alternative $k$, two scenarios arise.
+In the first, purchasing $k$ ($P_k$) is infeasible because its parent action, inspecting $k$ ($I_k$), has not been selected, implying that $I_j$ dominates $I_k$.
+In the second, $P_k$ is feasible but not selected, implying that $I_j$ dominates $P_k$.
+A composite action combining $I_k$ and $P_k$ unifies these cases, enabling comparison when $k$’s associated action is undetermined.
+Crucially, if the original process with individual actions satisfies Independence and Invariance, the process with composite actions also satisfies these assumptions.
+Therefore, Lemma \ref{lem:equivalence} remains applicable, and the Gittins index policy retains its optimality.
+Composite actions can additionally be combined with other individual actions.

+Lemma \ref{lem:composite} can be flexibly applied to transform a partially observed sequential search process into a new branching project.
+As an example, consider the process illustrated in Figure \ref{fig:OSRrepresentation}, but only observe that Product 3 is purchased.
+This implies that the observable action sequence is $\{I_3, P_3\}$.
+Denoting the composite action for inspecting and purchasing the same product $j$ as $E_j$, we transform this sequence into the branching project as in the left panel of Figure \ref{fig:single_branching_partial}.

+For other cases involving partially observed action sequences, Appendix \ref{app:transformation} provides an algorithm for implementing this transformation with Lemma \ref{lem:composite}.
+Based on the transformation, the next theorem delivers the ranking representation of the reconstructed sequential search process.

-\begin{theorem} Consider a search process of consumer $i$ that satisfies the assumptions of Independence and Invariance, where the observed action sequence in the data may be incomplete.
-Suppose consumer $i$ ranks all available and observed actions throughout the search process based on their associated values.
-Then, this search process can only be optimal if the ranking satisfies the following conditions: \begin{enumerate} \item $v_{ij} > v_{i,j+t}$ for all $j$ and $t \in \mathbb{Z}_{>0}$, if the action selected in step $j+t$ is available at step $j$. \item All unselected actions have values less than or equal to $y_i$. \end{enumerate} where $v_{ij}$ denotes the value of the action selected at step $j$, and $y_i$ is the core value. \end{theorem}
+\begin{theorem} Consider a Weitzman-style sequential search process that satisfies Independence and Invariance, with a potentially partially observed action sequence.
+Suppose the consumer ranks all feasible actions (or composite actions) throughout the sequential search process.
+Denote the action selected in step $j$ by $a_j$, the process is optimal only if the resulting ranking satisfies: \begin{enumerate} \item $a_{j} \succ a_{j+t}$ for all $j$ and $t \in \mathbb{Z}_{>0}$, if $a_{j+t}$ is feasible at step $j$. \item All unselected actions rank lower than the preventive action $\bar{a}$. \end{enumerate} \end{theorem}